 Texas Trusts Bobcat Contracting with Its Lifting Jobs

 If you need a crane in Texas or Oklahoma, you’ll do well to call Bobcat Contracting.
 With over twenty-five years in business, we’ve provided services and support to companies across the area, with a particular emphasis on the oil and gas industry.
-We also have the best safety record you’ll likely ever see from a construction contractor.
+We also have the best safety record you’ll likely ever see from a crane company.
 We’re fanatical about safety, and that makes us the smart choice for companies in the region.